How do I tell HMRC my Tax Code is Wrong?

 • Weekly state benefits or state pension payments.

-HMRC let you check your tax code for the current tax year online.
-You can gain access to the workings of your tax code through your personal tax account or the HMRC app.
+You can gain access to the workings of your tax code through your personal tax account or the HMRC app which is available for both apple and android devices.

 If you think previous tax years need checking you can do this online as well by logging in through your government gateway account.